minetest-mods-camp/arena_lib/DOCS.md

 * `queue_waiting_time`: the time to wait before the loading phase starts.
 It gets triggered when the minimium amount of players has been reached to start the queue.
 Default is 10
 * `load_time`: the time between the loading state and the start of the match.
 Default is 3
 * `celebration_time`: the time between the celebration state and the end of the match.
 Default is 3
-* `immunity_time`: the duration of the immunity right after respawning.
-Default is 3
-* `immunity_slot`: the slot whereto put the immunity item.
-Default is 8 (the last slot of the hotbar)
 * `properties`: explained down below
 * `temp_properties`: same
 * `player_properties`: same